-High street bank Santander opened its doors to UK customers for the first time in 2004, and has gone on to offer products for small and medium-sized enterprises.
-It’s won awards for its financial services to SMEs, and its business loan is part of the package offered with a current account.
+High street bank Santander opened its doors to UK customers for the first time in 2004, and has gone on to win awards for its financial services to SMEs.

 Santander business loans for SMEs

-Santander, like most high street banks, will give your credit score a lot of attention when making a lending decision, so if you’re a new business without much credit history or your credit score isn’t great, you can work on improving it before you apply.
+Santander, like most high street banks, will give your credit score a lot of attention when making a lending decision.
+If you’re a new business with a thin file, or your credit score isn’t great, you can work on improving it before you apply.
 Or, you can take a different approach and look for alternative finance providers who focus on a whole range of other factors when assessing a small business' finance application.

 Advantages of a Santander business loan